 Your application is affected by the following logs-related quotas:

 - Logs data retrieved via the Logs API.

 Quota for data retrieved

 The first 100 megabytes of logs data retrieved per day via the Logs API calls are free.
-After this amount is exceeded, no further Logs API calls will succeed unless billing is enabled for your app.
-If billing is enabled for your app, data in excess of 100 megabytes results in charges of $0.12/GB.
+Data in excess of 100 megabytes results in charges of $0.12/GB.

 Logs ingestion allotment